N-Ethylpentylone

 N-Ethylpentylone (β-keto-ethylbenzodioxolylpentanamine, βk-ethyl-K, βk-EBDP, ephylone) is a substituted cathinone and stimulant drug which was developed in the 1960s.

 It has been reported as a novel designer drug in several countries including the United Kingdom, South Africa, New Zealand, the United States, and Australia.

 In 2018, N-ethylpentylone was the most common drug of the cathinone class to be identified in Drug Enforcement Administration seizures.

 Adverse effects

 N-Ethylpentylone has been reported to cause lethal heart palpitations and hallucinations.
-It has been linked to a number of overdose deaths and mass-casualty incidents, and has increasingly been mis-sold as MDMA.
+It has been linked to a number of overdose deaths and hospitalisations, and has increasingly been mis-sold as MDMA.

 Pharmacology

 N-Ethylpentylone is primarily a mixed norepinephrine reuptake inhibitor and dopamine reuptake inhibitor.
 It binds to transporters with IC50 values of 37 nM (dopamine transporter), 105 nM (norepinephrine transporter) and 383 nM (serotonin transporter).
 The methylenedioxy ring-substitution provides a higher potency at inhibiting serotonin reuptake than its analogue N-ethylpentedrone.